 Research for Patient Benefit (RfPB)

-Funding research around the day-to-day practice of health service and social care staff.
+Funding research around the day-to-day practice of health and social care staff.
 The programme funds studies that aim to increase the effectiveness of services, provide value for money and benefit patients and the public.
-Its Research or Social Care call funds studies to improve, expand and strengthen the delivery of adult social care.
+Its Research for Social Care call funds studies to improve, expand and strengthen the delivery of social care.